Education Tax Credits

 Example of MAGI Phaseout Rules

-Suppose you, as a single taxpayer, earned $86,000 for 2013 and would be eligible to claim an American Opportunity credit of $1,000 if phaseout rules did not apply.
+Suppose you, as a single taxpayer, earned $86,000 and would be eligible to claim an American Opportunity credit of $1,000 if phaseout rules did not apply.
 Because your income exceeds the phaseout threshold of $80,000 , but less than the MAGI limit of $90,000 for the credit and the phaseout range = $90,000 − $80,000, the credit that you can claim is calculated thus:

 Available Credit = $1,000 × $90,000$86,000